 Unless you live in the tropics, your windows have probably been shut since October.
 Now’s the time to throw them open — but not before you give them a thorough washing.
 Clean glass will let more light into your apartment, and open windows can allow a winter’s worth of stale odors to escape, Westview Glass offers glass maintenance, this is a common problem with aluminium windows and doors generally, without regular maintenance the problems will worsen, and could end up costing you a lot of money in the long run.
 Think of it as your house exhaling after a cold and wintry season.

 2. Scour Those Screens

 Window screens are meant to keep out dust, insects, and debris… not display them.
 If your screens are looking a little clogged, give them a scrub.
 After removing them from the sill, place your screens on a level surface outdoors and vacuum them.
 Once all the larger bits of detritus are gone, wash the screens with a sponge and soapy water, then use a garden hose to rinse.
 Make sure your screens are dry before re-installing them.

 3. Beat Up Your Rugs, Sweep Your Floors

 Once your windows are clean and open, you’ll probably really notice all the dust and grime that’s been sitting on your floors.
 But before you sweep and mop, make sure you clean your rugs and textiles.
-Vacuum your carpets, but beat your rugs with a broom or a bat— it’s a much more forceful way to get dust out of fibers.
+Find a small robot to vacuum carpet, there are a lot agencies to provide cleaning services, but beat your rugs with a broom or a bat— it’s a much more forceful way to get dust out of fibers.
 Plus, some time outside will let your rugs breathe, and give them a fresher odor.